 Having a baby usually brings a range of emotions that can include extreme highs and lows.

-Do I have the baby blues?
+Am I experiencing baby blues?

 A majority (60-70%) of new moms experience some degree of baby blues.
-The way you feel in the first few weeks might be influenced by the baby blues.

-Symptoms of the baby blues:
+Symptoms of baby blues:

 - Mood changes

 If you experience any of these symptoms, be sure to:

 - Use a relaxation technique that works for you (walk, listen to music, take a bath, talk, read, meditate)